WDPS-Team/Large-Scale-Entity-Linking/README.md

 ### 2.3.
 Text Extraction

-After the WARC Reading stage has converted the input into separate HTML documents, this stage is responsible for extracting the main text from each HTML document.
+After the WARC Reading stage has converted the input into separate HTML documents, this stage is responsible for extracting the main text from each HTML document (see [src/TextExtraction](src/TextExtraction.py)).

 During the development, we realized that the subsequent stages are heavily influenced by how well the main text of a document is extracted.
 During development we tried three mayor methods:

-1. Remove HTML boilerplate code by regular expressions
+1. Remove HTML boilerplate code by regular expressions (see [commit 533a378](https://github.com/WDPS-Team/2019-WDPS/blob/5858544732ab08322e8081e36023227c89a06117/src/TextPreprocessor.py#L57-L97))
-2. Only include content from `<p>` tags in combination with 1.
+2. Only include content from `<p>` tags in combination with 1. (see [commit a99d49](https://github.com/WDPS-Team/2019-WDPS/blob/a99d49bdd04151150e6a397f23a537d906fdfea7/src/TextPreprocessor.py#L86-L90))
-3. Use Machine Learning Model DragNet [[3](#c3)]
+3. Use Machine Learning Model DragNet [[3](#c3)] (see [commit 93acb64](https://github.com/WDPS-Team/2019-WDPS/blob/93acb64c8e831a1c040bb8d82c3556041213308d/src/TextPreprocessor.py#L67-L99))

 After serveral iterations, testing, and reading relevant resources (compare [[4](#c4), [5](#c5)]) we decided that DragNet would be the best choice.
 Mainly because fine tuning rules on some training data brings the risk of fitting the rules too strict and specific for the given data.
 We acknowledged the fact that our the pipeline should be as generalized as possible.
 In fact, during validating our assumptions DragNet seemed most of the time return more relevant text than our handwritten rules.